 About Stephanie Staras

 Stephanie A. S. Staras, M.S.P.H., Ph.D., is an associate professor in the Department of Health Outcomes and Biomedical Informatics and director of the department’s Division of Health Outcomes and Implementation Science.
-She is also a faculty member of the University of Florida’s Institute for Child Health Policy.
+She is also the Director of Precision Public Health for the CTSI and Associate Director of the Institute for Child Health Policy.

 Dr. Staras is an expert in human papillomavirus (HPV) vaccine implementation research.
-She has served as principal investigator on eight implementation research grants, including a 5-year, $2.9 million grant from the NCI in 2019 to evaluate a multi-level intervention to boost HPV vaccine rates among 11- and 12-year-olds in Florida.
+She has served as principal investigator on nine implementation research grants, including two R01-level pragmatic implementation trials for improving HPV vaccination among Florida teens and preteens.
 Dr. Staras’ work highlights the strong association between HPV vaccine initiation and parents’ beliefs about the HPV vaccine’s ability to prevent cancer safely.
 Additionally, she led one of a handful of studies to assess a direct link between provider recommendations and parent beliefs.
 By simultaneously targeting parents with reminders and providers with an in-clinic, parent-tailored decision aid, Dr. Staras’ real-world, multi-level implementation trial demonstrated a synergistic increase on HPV vaccine initiation among girls.
-To target interventions at geographic areas of the greatest need, Dr. Staras is characterizing HPV-related disease burden in the University of Florida Cancer Catchment Area by triangulating data with an environmental scan that includes vaccination records, stakeholder interviews, and a provider discrete choice experiment.
+To target interventions at geographic areas of the greatest need, Dr. Staras characterized HPV-related disease burden in Florida by triangulating data with an environmental scan that includes vaccination records, stakeholder interviews, and a provider discrete choice experiment.